 Use phrases such as:

-Note: You may want to start exploration conversations with some of the lighter ones listed below.
+Note: You may want to start exploration conversations with some of the lighter questions listed below.

 Three: Show Curiosity in Regular Conversation